spenser-millburn/gptalchemy/README.md

 # Project Overview

 This repository contains a powerful set of GPT wrappers designed to streamline various development tasks.
-The goal here is to minimize contact with code and leverage the power of GPTs to manipulate the codebase with prompts.
+The goal of this project to minimize developer contact with code and leverage the power of GPTs to manipulate the codebase with prompts.

 ## Features